 If you think a little, then many people don’t take your business seriously, and it might also impact your business.
-So, just like I owned TheGuideX.com domain name for my business, you can also choose a domain name which suits your business needs.
+So, just like I owned the TheGuideX.com domain name for my business, you can also choose a domain name that suits your business needs.
 (Don’t forget to check another post on best domain registrars at TheGuideX)

 99.9% Uptime Guarantee

-So we always have to prefer using a hosting giant which provides better service, speed, uptime and also which provides better support.
+So we always have to prefer using a hosting giant which provides better service, speed, uptime, and also which provides better support.
 If anyhow your website resources get down, you have an option to contact support or raise your support ticket.

 Moreover, some of the biggest web hosting giants claim to refund 100% of your paid hosting amount, if they fail to deliver the 99.9% uptime guarantee.

-We have also compared two biggest web hosting giants, Hostgator and GoDaddy.
+We have also compared the two biggest web hosting giants, Hostgator and GoDaddy.
 Don’t forget to read the full comparison and review here.

 cPanel Based Control Panel